Documentation Index

 Build workflows from code

-The same SDK can create and publish workflow graphs:client.workflows.list() or client.workflows.get(workflow_id) when you need to browse existing workflows before launching a run, and client.workflows.duplicate(workflow_id) when you want a draft copy of an existing flow.
+The same SDK can create and publish workflow graphs:client.workflows.list() or client.workflows.get(workflow_id) when you need to browse existing workflows before launching a run.

 Reading Workflow Results